PhilT/arch_installer/README.md

 # Install and Configure Arch Linux

 A simple script to install and configure Arch Linux for server, desktop or laptop.
-It's got a few assumptions.
 Fork for your pleasure.

+It's got a few assumptions:

+* UEFI is default boot type
+* Single partition and swap file

 ## Usage